 The primary goal as the owner or manager of the restaurant is to ensure taxes are paid to the government.
 The best tools are education, systematizing the data, reporting the data and a formal tip agreement.

 Education – the restaurant may participate in the Tip Rate Determination and Education Program.
 Publication 531 explains the responsibilities of all the parties.
-The key for the employees is:
+The key for employees is:

 1. Keep a daily tip record.

 3. Report all your tips on your income tax return.